 Who manufactures Marimekko products?

-Marimekko’s interior fabrics, as well as many of tha fabrics used in our garments and bags, are printed in Marimekko’s own textile printing factory in Helsinki.
+Marimekko’s interior fabrics, as well as many of the fabrics used in our garments and bags, are printed in Marimekko’s own textile printing factory in Helsinki.
 In addition, products are manufactured by suppliers in Finland and abroad, for example in the Baltic countries, Portugal, China and Thailand.
 We strive for long-term partnerships with suppliers and our goal for sourcing is to find the most competent manufacturer for each product taking into account sustainability aspects such as working conditions and safety practices.
-Also production volumes, delivery times, production costs and responsibility aspects such as working conditions and safety practices have an impact on sourcing.
+Also production volumes, delivery times, production costs and sustainability aspects such as working conditions and safety practices have an impact on sourcing.
 Good and competent suppliers play a key role in Marimekko’s competitiveness.

 Find the list of Marimekko’s suppliers.
 To increase transparency, all of Marimekko products have been labeled with the country of origin since 2006.

 How does Marimekko monitor the manufacturing conditions of its products?

 Marimekko’s sourcing adheres to the principles of responsible sourcing.
 All partner suppliers must commit to follow our Supplier Code of Conduct.
 Many of Marimekko’s suppliers are long-term partners of the company.
 Communication between Marimekko and its suppliers is on-going, for example through regular factory visits by Marimekko personnel.
 Marimekko is also a member of the amfori BSCI initiative, which contributes to improving working conditions and social responsibility in the supply chain.
 Purchase agreements signed with the suppliers bind the supplier to comply with the International Labour Organization Conventions and the amfori BSCI Code of Conduct.
 Marimekko monitors suppliers’ compliance with the amfori BSCI Code of Conduct both self and with the help of external auditors.
 You can read more about Marimekko’s responsible sourcing here.